 This modules was created for animal related professionals such as veterinarians and veterinary technicians.
 In this online module, you will learn from two experts in the field of social work—Dr. Pamela Linden and Sandra Brackenridge.
 This seven-section module contains readings from peer reviewed journals, narrated presentations from both of the speakers, as well as tests for comprehension.
+The module takes approximately 11hrs to complete.
+You can pause and resume as needed.
+The module takes approximately 2hrs to complete.
+You can pause and resume as needed.

 Topics covered in this module: